nicho90/GWoT-VST/README.md

-# WoT - Virtual Smart Things
+# GWoT - Virtual Smart Things

 This project is part of the course *The Geospatial Web of Things*, which took place at the [Institute for Geoinformatics, Münster](http://www.uni-muenster.de/Geoinformatics/en/) in summer term 2016.
 3 groups implemented different use-cases in different architectures (Vertical Integration, Virtual Smart Things, Physical Smart Things).
 This repository contains the work of the group with the **Virtual Smart Things** architecture.<br>